The Impact of Online Gaming Fraud & Chargebacks on This Fast-Growing Space

 Of course, as the market grows, so does the associated risk.
 Given the prospective growth in the industry over the next few years, we really can’t afford to be cavalier about fraud in the online gambling marketplace.

 The Current State of Fraud in Online Betting

 Fraud in the gaming industry is a serious concern.
-The ThreatMetrix Gaming and Gambling Cybercrime Report reveals that roughly one in every 20 new accounts created with an online gaming site is connected to a fraudster.
+The ThreatMetrix Gaming and Gambling Cybercrime Report reveals that roughly one in every 20 new accounts created with an online gaming site is connected to online gaming fraud.
 The same report claims that bot attacks can account for up to half of daily traffic during peak attack periods.

-One of the most common tactics fraudsters employ is a form of synthetic identity fraud.
+One of the most common tactics employed in online gaming fraud is a form of synthetic identity fraud.
 First, a criminal creates dozens or even hundreds of accounts using fake user credentials.
 He may then use those fake accounts for multiple purposes: